 It packs a punch and can be bagged for just $50 a paddle with our 2-for-$99 deal.
 It's great to see a real carbon paddle at such a low price, a big sign of how the pickleball paddle market is changing.
 Last year, you'd only find a graphite or fiberglass paddle at this price.

-The overall winner in 2025, the Paddletek Bantam TKO-C, is only the third most expensive on this list at $250, so it's not always the case that you get what you pay for.
-Many players will prefer the even cheaper Six Zero Infinity because it gives you more speed.
+The overall winner in 2025, the JOOLA Perseus Pro IV, is the same price as the CRBN TruFoam Genesis at $280, though it's not always the case that you get what you pay for.

 How to add more power to your shots